How LLMs Actually Work: GPT vs Claude vs Gemini Explained Simply

 You're Using Language Models, But Which One?

-Updated January 2026: I've tested all three extensively over the past year, and the landscape has changed dramatically.
-GPT-5 just dropped, Claude Opus 4.5 achieved the best coding benchmarks in history, and Gemini 3 Preview is topping the leaderboards.
+Updated April 2026: I've tested all three extensively over the past year, and the competition has never been tighter.
+GPT-5 and the o3 reasoning model brought serious upgrades, Claude Opus 4.6 set new coding benchmarks, and Gemini 2.5 Pro is topping leaderboards.

 If you've ever felt confused about the differences between these models or wondered why everyone keeps talking about "language models," this guide is for you.
 I'll break down what these AI systems are, how they compare, and which one is best for different situations.